jackiehjm/stx-docs/doc/source/security/kubernetes/security-install-update-the-docker-registry-certificate.rst

     ``<pathTocertificateAndKey>``
-        is the path to the file containing both the Docker registry's intermediate or Root CA-signed certificate and private key to install.
+        is the path to the file containing both the Docker registry's Intermediate or Root CA-signed certificate and private key to install.

+Refer to :ref:`Install/Update Local Registry Certificates
+<installing-updating-the-docker-registry-certificate>` on how to install/update
+and renew local registry certificates.